graphql-python/graphene/README.rst

    `Django <http://github.com/graphql-python/swapi-graphene>`__
    implementation

-*What is supported in this Python version?* **Everything**: Interfaces, ObjectTypes, Mutations, Scalars, Unions and Relay (Nodes, Connections and Mutations).
+*What is supported in this Python version?* **Everything**: Interfaces, ObjectTypes, Scalars, Unions and Relay (Nodes, Connections and Mutations), in addition to queries, mutations and subscriptions.

 Installation
 ------------